ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: resolution

     Indicates the bit width of valid data (as opposed to padding bits) in the acquired waveform.
-Compare to NISCOPE_ATTR_BINARY_SAMPLE_WIDTH.
+Compare to :py:data:`niscope.Session.binary_sample_width`.

     The following table lists the characteristics of this property.